 Figure 1: Mother-infant joint OE

 Utility of infant OE, mother-infant contingent responsiveness, and EA coding systems.
 We coded OE for all 5 infants.
-Contingent responsiveness and EA were rated for the male 8-month-old infant, the 2 sessions of the female 10-month-old infant, and the 2 sessions of the 11-month-old infant.
+Contingent responsiveness and EA were rated for the 8-month-old boy, the 2 sessions of the 10-month-old girl, and the 2 sessions of the 11-month-old boy.
 We conducted frame-by-frame coding of the onset and offsets of infant OE and mothers’ contingent responsiveness using ELAN software.
 Inter-coder reliability between two coders (graduate students trained by PIs Atun-Einy & Yifat) was performed in 2 sessions (for different infants).
 Coders achieved an average agreement of 83.5%.
-Differences were discussed until consensus was reached.
+Differences were discussed until a consensus was reached.
 Mother-infant EA were rated using the EAS by an experienced EA coder (PI Sher-Censor).
 Data analyses indicated the following:

 (1) We found substantial variability in infants’ and mothers’ variables across objects and phases.
 For example, infants showed 10 to 82 OE behaviors in each phase, with median scores of 49, 38, and 32 in phases 1 to 3 respectively.
 EA scores in phase 2 ranged from 4 to 7.
 The description of the variables were similar to those obtained in low-risk samples63.

-(2) We observed the following trends in infant OE and maternal behaviors across age and phases, supporting the formulation of the hypotheses of the proposed research: First, simple OE was more frequent than advanced OE.
+(2) We observed the following trends in infant OE and maternal behaviors across age and phases, supporting the formulation of the hypotheses for the proposed research: First, simple OE was more frequent than advanced OE.
 The former decreased and the latter increased with age.
 This suggests the proposed research has the potential to document the nuanced developmental trajectories of infant OE from ages 8 to 12 months in terms of infants’ expansion of action possibilities and OE complexity.
-Second, all infants showed a decrease in simple OE behaviors from phase1 to 2 and from phase 2 to 3 in both session 1 and session 2.
+Second, all infants showed a decrease in simple OE behaviors from phases 1 to 2 and from phases 2 to 3 in both session 1 and session 2.
 This may be related to mothers' scaffolding and modeling of advanced motor actions in phase 2.
-Third, mothers adapted actions to the abilities of the infants and showed more complex motor actions when interacting with older infants, indicating their contingent responsiveness to infant OE developmental skills.
+Third, mothers adapted their actions to the abilities of the infants and showed more complex motor actions when interacting with older infants, indicating their contingent responsiveness to infant OE developmental skills.
 Fourth, all mothers used fewer simple actions than their infants.
 However, mothers did not refrain from performing simple motor actions.
 They adapted themselves to the infant but at the same time offered a variety of complex motor actions, including actions the infant did not perform.
-Fifth, regardless of infant age, mothers used more object-oriented language than interaction-oriented language (see Figure 2), suggesting the instructions provided were clear and followed by mothers.
+Fifth, regardless of infant age, mothers used more object-oriented language than interaction-oriented language (see Figure 2), suggesting the instructions provided were clear.
 Sixth, the analysis of the sub-categories of object-oriented language showed mothers of younger infants used referential and instructional language with similar frequency, while mothers of older infants used instructional language more frequently.
 Interestingly, only mothers of older infants used symbolic language, supporting the notion of the effect of infant development on maternal behavior (see Figure 3).
 In the proposed study, we will identify the profiles of mothers, to examine longitudinally inter-individual variability and changes in the use of language types and their associations with infants' OE.

 Figure 2: Frequency of mothers' object-oriented language vs. interaction-oriented language per infant